Kidoz-SDK/MoPub-Adapter/README.md

 3.4.
 Set your Kidoz PublisherId & PublisherToken in the adapter using the following:

-if you are using the java files in the adapters folder:
+- If you are using the java files in the adapters folder:
 ```
 KidozManager.setKidozPublisherId(<publisherId>)
 KidozManager.setKidozPublisherToken(<publisherToken>)
 ```

-if you are using the `kidoz-mopub.jar` define in the custom native network the `Custom event class data` column and enter a JSON object with String keys and values:
+- If you are using the `kidoz-mopub.jar` define in the custom native network the `Custom event class data` column and enter a JSON object with String keys and values:
 ```
 For Banner:
 {"AppID":"your_publisher_Id", "Token":"your_publisher_Token"}